Cray-HPE/docs-csm/operations/hardware_state_manager/Lock_and_Unlock_Management_Nodes.md

 ***NOTE: When locking NCNs, you must lock their NodeBMCs as well.***

+***NOTE: The following steps assume both the management nodes and their BMCs are marked with the Management role in HSM.
+If they are not, see [Set BMC Management Role](Set_BMC_Management_Role.md).***

 ##### To lock all nodes (and their BMCs) with the _Management_ role.

    The *processing-model rigid* parameter means that the operation must succeed on all target nodes or the entire operation will fail.

-1. Lock the management nodes.
+1. Lock the management nodes and BMCs.
    ```bash
    ncn# cray hsm locks lock create --role Management --processing-model rigid
    ```